Eastern Spotted Skunk, Spilogale putorius

 Habitat: Occurs around rocky, dense habitat, including fencerows, shrubby field borders, and farmland.
 Underground dens can be in grassy banks, rocky crevices, or along fencerows, while aboveground dens can include barns, woodpiles, haystacks, or rock or brush piles.

 Diet: Primarily eats animal foods, but will occasionally eat plants.
-Preferred foods are insects such as grasshoppers, crickets, and beetles; also eats mice, lizards, snakes, crayfish, salamanders, and mushrooms.
+Preferred foods are insects such as grasshoppers, crickets, and beetles; it also eats mice, lizards, snakes, crayfish, salamanders, and mushrooms.

 Breeding information: Breeding occurs in late winter when males wander in search of females.
 Most females produce a single litter a year, but some produce a second in late summer.
 Litters range from 2-9 (usually 5) young.
 The blind, hairless newborns have the black and white color pattern on their skin.
 Their eyes open at about 1 month old when they start to walk.
-Weaning occurs near 2 months old.
+Weaning occurs at around 2 months old.

 Fun Facts:

-•As a defensive tactic they will conduct a headstand, move towards the threat balancing on its forelegs, and direct the tail (and scent glands) towards the threat.
+•As a defensive tactic, they will conduct a headstand, move towards the threat, balancing on its forelegs, and direct the tail (and scent glands) towards the threat.

 Eastern Spotted Skunk